bezzad/ErrorControlSystem/README.md

 Change the __Startup object__ to `Sub Main`.

-In the above code snippet you've seen that, for the `ExpHandlerEngine` method should be an option.
+In the initialize code snippet you've seen that, for the `ExpHandlerEngine` method should be an option.
 This option is used to specify the error data, which includes the following values:

 -  All
 -  AlertUnHandledError